 235 Emerson Electric Co.
 Hall

-Computation; optimization and economics in power system operation and planning; high-performance computing and its application in power systems; electricity market simulation; evaluation and design.
+computation, optimization and economics in power system operation and planning; high performance computing; electricity market simulation, evaluation and design.